Alan Kalter: Career

 Kalter, nicknamed "Big Red" and "TV's Uncle Jerry" by Letterman, began his stint as the "voice" of the Late Show with David Letterman on September 4, 1995, replacing the retiring Bill Wendell.
 He announced the guests at the top of each show and the one-liner during the Worldwide Pants title card after the credits and regularly acted in comedic sketches.

 Kalter did hundreds of voiceovers for national radio and television commercials and was also the lead continuity voice for the USA Network throughout much of the 1980s and most of the 1990s (his voice was still heard on USA into the mid-2010s for the network's paid programming disclaimer, until a universal disclaimer for all NBCUniversal Cable Networks was instituted in 2017).
 He voiced promos for SportsChannel America in the early 1990s.

 Kalter (credited as Alan Roberts) also filmed two game show pilots for CBS - The Challengers by Ron Greenberg Productions/Universal Television in April 1974, and The Finish Line by Bob Stewart Productions in October 1975.
 Both pilots went unsold.

 Previously, he had been the announcer for many New York-based television shows, including To Tell the Truth, The $25,000 Pyramid, The Money Maze, and The $128,000 Question.

-All of those series (except The Money Maze) were taped at some point in the Ed Sullivan Theater, where the Late Show is now produced.
+All of those series (except The Money Maze) were taped at some point in the Ed Sullivan Theater, where the Late Show would later be produced.
 Additionally, episodes of Truth announced by Kalter were taped in NBC Studio 6A, where Letterman later originated Late Night.
 Kalter would replace Bill Wendell as announcer on both Truth and the Late Show.
 Kalter was also the announcer for the 45th Annual Grammy Awards ceremony, held in New York in 2003.